 4. Ensure the tank water is refilled every 20-30 wash cycles to avoid water sitting in the tank from the whole day cycle.
 When the water evaporates or is finally drained out all the hard water minerals will be left in the tank forming limescale.

-5. If your machine is covered by limescale you can clean it by using some descaler.
+5. If your machine is covered by limescale, you can clean it by using some descaler.
 Let your machine to fill and heat up, then put approximately 10oz of descaler into the machine and leave it for 1 hour.
 Then run few wash cycle, so it can clean all the jets and once done this, drain the machine out and flush it with fresh water.
-It’s recommended to repeat the same procedure one more time but this time without adding any descaler, so the machine can get rid of the descaler’s residues.
+It’s recommended to repeat the same procedure one more time but this time without adding any descaler so that the machine can get rid of the descaler’s residues.